 Real Fábrica de Macharaviaya (Málaga)

 The Real Fábrica de Madrid had been in existence since at least 1758, but in 1776 a Royal Letters Patent was issued authorising Don Félix Solesio to establish the Real Fábrica de Macharaviaya to supply playing cards to the Americas and particularly to Mexico - Para las Indias.
-The new factory was quickly built: it is recorded that in September 1777 15,000 decks produced in Macharaviaya were shipped to Mexico.
+The new factory was quickly built and was of benefit to the local community in terms of employment opportunities, urban development and cultural enrichment.
+It is recorded that in September 1777 15,000 decks produced in Macharaviaya were shipped to Mexico.
 Solesio was a distinguished name in the playing card industry, and as it happens, Félix Solesio's brother Lorenzo had been appointed master craftsman in the Portuguese Real Fábrica de Cartas de Jogar in 1769.

 The date of closure of the Macharaviaya factory is reckoned to be around 1800.